fossasia/open-event-attendee-android/README.md

     - Please download and test the app that is using the code from the dev and master branches [here](https://github.com/fossasia/open-event-android/tree/apk).
 ### Code practices

-Please help us follow the best practice to make it easy for the reviewer as well as the contributor.
+Please help us follow the best practices to make it easy for the reviewer as well as the contributor.
 We want to focus on the code quality more than on managing pull request ethics.

  * Single commit per pull request
  * For writing commit messages please read the COMMITSTYLE carefully.
 Kindly adhere to the guidelines.